 The potential impact to a single bank, let alone the industry, are multi-fold.
 Anything from commercial and consumer loans, mortgage lending, trading, and deposits could be affected by the transition.
-Here are six key changes inherent in the switch from LIBOR:

 - Operations: A new reference rate will affect the way contracts are written and potentially how debt is considered and evaluated.

 - Technology: How do your core systems need to be updated to account for a new rate?

 - Regulatory: Without regulatory guidance in place, your legal teams will have to step into the regulatory void to determine what is legally permissible when changing rates.

 - Internal Communications: LIBOR’s scope could yield foundational changes for any bank.
 A change management plan will be critical to the success of your transition.

 - External Communications: With LIBOR affecting commercial and consumer business, education and communication to clients will vary and be tailored to need.